 What books, resources, or people have influenced your career the most?

-People who have influenced my career most, certainly Veronica Ruby in the early days who taught me how to use AutoCAD, then David Bosworth who taught me how to use Civil 3D.
-Finally Tim Leach and Craig Baird who managed and supported me over several years, in the delivery of broad range of projects which developed my technical skills massively to get to the place I am now.
+People who have influenced my career most, certainly Veronica Ruby and Mark Greatrix in the early days who taught me how to use the design software AutoCAD and Civil 3D.
+Then once I start working on live project work, Tim Leach and Craig Baird had a big influence on my career.
+Both managed and supported me over several years, in the delivery of broad range of Civil Engineering projects primarily housing, highways and rail.
+Each project developed my understanding of delivery management and expectations, technical design standards, and product solutions.
+All of which had a large improvement on my own skillset as an Engineer.

 Thomas is one of many mentors, follow the link to hear more from our mentoring team>